eflumerf/styleguide/dune-daq-cppguide.md

 they are allowed.
 When in doubt, use overloads.
 </details>

-### Default Arguments [DUNE VERSION]
+### Trailing Return Type Syntax [DUNE VERSION]

-Default arguments are allowed on non-virtual functions when the default is guaranteed to always have the same value.
-Always define the value of the argument in the header, as it's part of the function's interface.
+The only time it's OK to use a trailing return type (when the return type is listed after the function name and the argument list in the declaration; C++11) is when specifying the return type of a lambda expression.
+In some cases the compiler is able to deduce a lambda's return type, but not in all cases.

 ### Trailing Return Type Syntax [GOOGLE VERSION]